rebbeli/OpenGPG/README.md

 # OpenGpgKey
-The opengpg public key used by the github accounts rebbeli/Second Primus
+The opengpg public keys used by the github accounts rebbeli/Second Primus

 # Active Keys